ronen232/WOG_Level_4/README.md

  open new terminal and run docker exec <contanier ID" BASH To see your total scores go to this URL : curl 127.0.0.1:5001/score exit
- There are WOG_Level_4/WOG-Level4_Snapshot_picture/ in this repository from running the project
+ There are WOG_Level_4/WOG-Level4_Snapshot_pictures / in this repository the snapshot taken when i was running the project